Akash-Chauhan-Dev/Simon-Game/README.md

 # Simon-Game
 A browser-based Simon game built with HTML, CSS, and JavaScript.
-Follow the pattern, level up, and test your memory !
+Follow the pattern, level up, and test your memory!

 ## 🎮 Features